PyMVPA/PyMVPA/doc/source/tutorial_significance.rst

 Part 8: The Earth Is Round -- Significance Testing
 **************************************************

-Previously :ref:`while looking at classification <chap_tutorial_classifiers>`
+Previously, :ref:`while looking at classification <chap_tutorial_classifiers>`
-we observed that classification error depends on the chosen classification method, data preprocessing, and how the error was obtained -- training error vs generalization estimates using different data splitting strategies.
+we have observed that classification error depends on the chosen classification method, data preprocessing, and how the error was obtained -- training error vs generalization estimates using different data splitting strategies.
 Moreover in :ref:`attempts to localize activity using searchlight
 <chap_tutorial_searchlight>` we saw that generalization error can reach
-relatively small values even when processing random data which has no true signal.
-So, the value of the error alone does not provide sufficient evidence to state that our classifier or any other method actually learnt some mapping from the data into variables of interest.
+relatively small values even when processing random data which (should) have no true signal.
+So, the value of the error alone does not provide sufficient evidence to state that our classifier or any other method actually learnt the mapping from the data into variables of interest.
+So, how do we decide what estimate of error can provide us sufficient evidence that constructed mapping reflects the underlying phenomenon or that our data carried the signal of interest?

 Researchers interested in developing statistical learning methods usually aim at achieving as high generalization performance as possible.
-New published methods often stipulate their advantage over existing ones by comparing their generalization performance on publicly available datasets with known characteristics (number of classes, independence of samples, actual presence
+Newly published methods often stipulate their advantage over existing ones by comparing their generalization performance on publicly available datasets with known characteristics (number of classes, independence of samples, actual presence